Firewater (fire fighting): Fire prevention

 Containment is the most commonly utilized methods of dealing with highly polluted fire-water, one other method would be the use of water distribution systems to give fire fighters an access to large quantities of water to combat large scale fires.
 This also gives firefighters access to high velocity water flow, which is known to have reduced toxicity and polluted levels.
 These, however, can still lead to polluted water.
 Even with high velocity water, it can still become polluted, even if the levels are indeed lower.

 In using water as a main source of fire fighting, it is clear that there will always be some level of toxicity in the water that is utilized in the process of stopping these fires.
-Ultimately, the best method of lessening fire-water is lessening fires.
-The most successful way of lessening toxicity of water after fire fighting, is giving proper education to the public on preventing fires, in domestic homes and outside.
+Ultimately, the best method of lessening fire-water is preventing fires from happening in the first place.
+The most successful way of lessening toxicity of water after fire fighting, is therefore giving proper education to the public on preventing fires, in domestic homes and outside.